dominikcebula/docker-spring-boot-startup-time/article.md

 - native image is by far the fastest option, starting in less than half a second, delivers 98.03% optimization compared to a worst case scenario
     - mind risks of using native image, especially regarding reflection, proxies, and other dynamic features of Java
-    - in my case liquibase caused issues and had to be set to the specific version
 - using unpacked layered jar with CDS provides the best performance among JVM-based options, reducing startup time by almost 30%
 - using CDS without layered jars provides some improvement in startup time (almost 14%)
 - using Spring Indexer provides a small improvement in startup time (1% - 3%)
 - AOT Cache does not provide as good improvements in startup time as CDS, CDS is faster by 6.95% for unpacked layer case and faster by 12.72% for app jar case — this is surprising, as AOT Cache is supposed to suppress CDS
 - using layered jars provides a noticeable improvement in startup time compared to a standard jar

 ### Raw Data